Floating Weeds: Home media

 Floating Weeds was released on Region 1 DVD by The Criterion Collection as a two-disc set with A Story of Floating Weeds.
 An alternate audio track contains a commentary by Roger Ebert.

+The two films were re-released by Criterion on a single Region A Blu-ray on May 7, 2024.
+This new edition of Floating Weeds is based on a 4K digital master with an uncompressed Japanese LPCM 1.0 monaural soundtrack.

 Subtitles for the Criterion edition of Floating Weeds take liberty with lines delivered by Kōji Mitsui early in the film: while wandering through the village in Kabuki costume promoting the troupe's appearance, he is asked his name by a prostitute he considers unattractive.
 He replies "Kinnosuke" rather than his character's actual name, Kichinosuke.
 When she appears surprised, he clarifies that he’s "Kin-Chan," teasing her that he is the famous Kabuki actor Kinnosuke Nakamura, who was popularly known as "Kin-Chan," an abbreviation of his name appended with "Chan," a Japanese honorific of endearment.
 However, counter to Mitsui's clear pronunciations, the Criterion subtitle has him first identify himself as "Mifune," and after her surprise he says "Toshiro," presumably an effort to make the exchange relevant to Western audiences by using the name of a more identifiable Japanese star.

 Reception

 Floating Weeds is widely acclaimed by film critics.
 Roger Ebert gave the film four stars out of four, and included it on his "Ten Greatest Films of all Time" in 1991.
 Alan Bett of The Skinny gave the film a full five stars.
 Tom Dawson of BBC gave it four stars out of five.
 Allan Hunter of Daily Express rated it 4/5, while Stuart Henderson of PopMatters gave it a 9/10.
+Leonard Maltin gave it three and a half of four stars: "Powerful drama is meticulously directed, solidly acted."